Conflict & Catastrophe Medicine

 How to apply

-Applications for the 2025-26 course operating on a rolling basis until 30 April 2026, providing 2 years of access to course materials from your date of enrolment.
+Applications for 2026/27 (to start in October 2026) are now open providing 2 years of access to course materials from your date of enrolment.
 You can start any time that suits you.

 Payment is made online via our website.
 You will then gain access to our online learning platform to complete your registration form and view your learning materials.